The Dance Complex Stages EITHER SIDE OF NEW, Now thru 11/10

 Participants in the initial aMaSSiT Lab include Katherine Anderson, Elizabeth Addison, Heather Seabury Brown, Cassandre Charles, Chrislene De Jean, Thasia Giles, Molly Hess, Chien Hwe, Kathleen Nasti, Shari Repasz.
 Among the participants, explorations shared on Either Side of New will include modern dance, contemporary ballet, new music written for a music/theatre work about addiction and a dance about potatoes.
 Yes.
 Potatoes.

 aMaSSiT Lab's participants apply for coveted spots in the artistic laboratory, and accumulate skills through the Lab's three prong approach: learn and develop choreographic tools; show works in development gaining skill in translating their own process to other artists and the public; and explore production and design systems that support dance as it makes it way to performance.
 The spirit of the Lab stresses co-mentoring among artist/participants in an effort to sustain the artists' collaboration beyond the 5 session workshop.

 Either Side of New: a concert of new dance works and works in progress is set for The Dance Complex.
-An informal chat 30 minutes pre- and post-show; November 8, 9 at 8pm; November 10 at
+An informal chat 30 minutes pre- and post-show; tonight and tomorrow, November 8, 9 at 8pm; November 10 at

 6pm 2013.
 All shows take place at The Dance Complex, 536 Mass Ave, Cambridge, MA 02139/near Central Sq.
 Tickets: $20 general admission; $18 for Boston Dance Alliance members.
 Reserve by calling 617.547.9363 x10 or visit www.dancecomplex.org or contact Peter DiMuro at firstname.lastname@example.org.